mantisbt-plugins/BanSpam/README.md

 ## Changes

 Version 1.00	02-05-2024	Initial release<br>
-Version 1.01	03-05-2024	Added sample import file and adjusted the readme
+Version 1.01	03-05-2024	Added sample import file and adjusted the readme<br>
+Version 1.10	06-05-2024	Added quarantaining of new issues/notes for admin review<br>
+							Added interface for management of quarantained items